Copper(II) lactate

 Copper(II) lactate, also referred to as cupric lactate, is the chemical compound with the formula Cu(C3H5O3)2.
 It is a green powder that readily dissolves in hot water to form a green solution, often more blue than the acetate.

-Preparation

-Copper(II) lactate can be prepared by heating copper(II) oxide with lactic acid.
-The reaction does not usually go to completion, and excess reactants must be removed from the product.
+This complex has been used to modify the solubility of copper(II) in alkaline media, which allows controlled electrodeposition of cuprous oxide.